 - Pretty much everything by Swans, an experimental industrial band from New York.
 One of the band's members, singer/songwriter/proverbial witch and keyboardist Jarboe, has solo material that delves so far into the realms of Surreal/Psychological Horror to the point that it becomes impossible to listen, although you can't help but wait it out in terror.
 The release of their 2012 album marked their 30th anniversary; it sounds as though they haven't missed a step nor do they plan on doing so.

-- Try leafing through the descriptions of Chaos mutations sometime.
+- Warhammer 40,000: Try leafing through the descriptions of Chaos mutations sometime.
 And good luck catching a peaceful night's rest if you do.
 Oh, and Chaos imagery and architecture also counts.
-Explicitly described is the alphabet of Chaos a "sanity blasting sigils".
+Explicitly described is the alphabet of Chaos as "sanity blasting sigils".

-- The game Normality embodies this trope, as it lacks a dice mechanic and largely consists of furious ranting at a world gone wrong.
+- Normality embodies this trope, as it lacks a dice mechanic and largely consists of furious ranting at a world gone wrong.

 - In Deadlands, players may have to run through a session or two of this if they die and come back harrowed or travel through the Hunting Grounds.

-- Changeling The Lost has Arcadia, domains of The Others.
+- Changeling: The Lost has Arcadia, comprised of the domains of The Others.
 The other Dark Worlds in the New World of Darkness pale compared to it, simply due to its sheer variety and absurdity.

 - Exalted: The entirety of the Wyld.
 Mortals entering it will be unmade, but the Exalts might have a slight chance of surviving with both their mind and body intact.